A world-class institute of changemakers in the deaf and signing community.

 When you apply to the Hearing Undergraduate (HUG) program, you must choose a major with the goal of obtaining a career that benefits or furthers the education of the deaf and hard of hearing.

 The application requirements for the HUG program are:

-- Request that your high school and college transcripts (if applicable) to be sent to Gallaudet University.
+*Official transcript(s) will be required following acceptance to the University.
 We accept both paper and electronic transcripts.
 If you have your transcript sent electronically, it should be sent to email@example.com.
 If you earned college credits during high school, please send in your college transcript(s) for transfer credit evaluation.

 If you are a transfer student, please visit the Transfer Credits website for more information about transferring your credits to Gallaudet, course equivalencies, and more.
 If you wish to contact our Transfer Specialist, please email firstname.lastname@example.org.

 The financial aid process is separate from the process of applying for admission.
 Complete the FAFSA as soon as possible when it is made available on October 1.
 The priority filing date is June 1.
 Once we have your FAFSA on file, we will send you a Financial Aid award letter that provides detailed information about your eligible financial aid and your estimated remaining cost.
 Please note that hearing undergraduate applicants are not eligible for merit-based scholarships.

 Schedule campus tours or attend our open houses to learn more about Gallaudet!